SivaCse/angular-indepth/README.md

       - ViewEncapsulation.None => remove default behaviour, so add css in one component it affects in other componentes
       - ViewEncapsulation.Native => supports shadow dom, but only few browsers support it
       - ViewEncapsulation.Emulated => default

+# Services & Dependency Injection (Section 9)

+    - A service is a normal typescript class
+    - Angular DI injects the service
+    - Need to tell angular to privide a service, how to create it
+    - set in components provider property to use the service
+        - @Component({providers}) or @NgModule({providers}) => global level
+    - In Component
+        - constructor(loggingService: LoggingService){}
+    - Hierarchical Injector(Section9, 101)
+        - DI is Hierarchical Injector, which means when service is created it will be available for itself and all its child.
+So need to mention it parent one.
+        - Where All To Metion the Service
+            - AppModule(Highest Level) => will be available every where
+            - AppComponent => AppComponent and it;s child will have refference to service
+            - Any other Component => lowest level, only for that and child and it overrides the parent service if we mention the same service in the child
+            - In child components remove from provider's and angular will load same instance from parent, but keep the constructor to inject
+    - Injecting Services into a Service
+        - To inject a service into another service, the service which needs to be injected should be mentioned at the global level(AppModule), then only  we can inject
+        - use @Injectable() to do, use if anyother service is to be injected here to this current files
+    - Cross Component Communication
+        - Use Event Emmitter's and subscribe them
+    - Alternate way to set global Service(105), this helps in lazily loaded services by angular for better performance
+        - @Injectable({providedIn: 'root'})
+          export class MyService { ... }

 # CookBook